cap-js-community/odata-v2-adapter/README.md

   - OData V2 service will be available at http://localhost:4004/v2/<service-path>
   - OData V4 service will be available at http://localhost:4004/<service-path>

-Note that `@sap/cds` and `express` are peer dependency and needs to be available as module as well.
+Note that `@sap/cds` is a peer dependency and needs to be available as module as well.

 ### CDS Combined Backend (CAP Node.js) - Custom